olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 <BaseInput @focus="handleFocus" />
 ```

-the focus event here is bind to the div root element which is not what we want, to overide this you can bind the listener to the input directly by using the v-on attributes to listen on all the event listeners passed to the component.
+the focus event here is bind to the div root element which is not what we want, to override this you can bind the listener to the input directly by using the v-on attributes to listen on all the event listeners passed to the component.
 Quick note- the `this.$listiners` property is an object containing all the event listeners passed to a component, equipped with that knowledge let's refactor our code

 ```vue